Note: An Updated version of this post can be found here

 - Satellite Messenger or PLB: I have a Delorme InReach for emergencies.
 I’ve never had to use it, but it’s nice to take extra precautions when you have a medical condition.
 In fact, these are useful to have on hand for anyone, as you never know what might happen on the trail.

-Controlling your Blood Sugar on the Trail
+Tips I use to Help Control my Blood Sugar on the Trail

 - Your CGM is your Best Friend: I recently invested in the Animas vibe, which has changed my approach to diabetes management.
 Although, I have problems with accuracy every once in a while, it is incredibly to finally have my CGM and my insulin pump integrated.
 I now have everything on one device that’s connected to me, and vibrates annoyingly sometimes singing some Mozart to especially annoy me.
 This saved me on my trip.
 As soon as those trend arrows started pointing down, I felt something vibrate at my hip and I was able to take a preemptive gel, keeping myself from having to stop, rest, and slow the group.
 Yay CGM, you are forgiven for that time you said I was 215 when my meter proved me to be 350.